This story was reported in partnership with Type Investigations.

 - Stay up to date with our live blog as we cover the COVID-19 pandemic

-- How to make a no-sew coronavirus face mask
+- Why it takes so long to make a coronavirus vaccine

 - The HuffPost guide to working from home